spencermountain/wtf_wikipedia/README.md

 ## ok, enough chat.

-flip your wikitext into a `Document` object
+flip your wikitext into a `Doc` object

 ```javascript
 import wtf from 'wtf_wikipedia'